 Q&A: Everything You Should Know About Government Shutdowns

-The new fiscal year (FY) will begin on October 1, 2021, and Congress has so far enacted none of the 12 appropriations bills setting discretionary spending levels.
+The new fiscal year (FY) will begin on October 1, 2022, and Congress has so far enacted none of the 12 appropriations bills setting discretionary spending levels.
 Lawmakers have until midnight on the final day of the fiscal year – September 30 – to enact legislation to fund the programs covered by the appropriations process, or the government will shut down.
 A continuing resolution (CR) to allow lawmakers more time to complete work on spending bills is likely to be considered.
-A shutdown in FY 2022 would affect all federal activities covered by discretionary appropriations, as opposed to the most recent FY 2019 shutdown that began in late 2018 and extended into early 2019 that affected departments and agencies covered by the seven appropriations bills that Congress had not yet enacted.
+A shutdown in FY 2023 would affect all federal activities covered by discretionary appropriations, as opposed to the most recent FY 2019 shutdown that began in late 2018 and extended into early 2019 that affected only departments and agencies covered by the seven appropriations bills that Congress had not yet enacted.

 - What is a government shutdown?